 The import and supply of medications that are not listed on the Australian Register of Therapeutic Goods (ARTG) is illegal and very dangerous since there is no way of determining the safety of these medicines.

-If the product offered isn’t approved by the ARTG – and a Clinic still offers it to you – it’s like playing Russian roulette with your health and safety!
-Why would anyone put their trust in someone who is willing to put you at this type of risk?
+If the product offered isn’t approved by the ARTG – and a Clinic still offers it to you – it’s like playing Russian Roulette with your health and safety!

-Some clinics also seek to attract clients by offering extremely discounted prices and can do so by using cheap, counterfeit products that may look like the genuine products but in reality, are anything but!
-If ever in doubt – don’t be afraid to ask the Clinic WHAT product they intend to use, where they got it from and check the packaging for authenticity/manufacturer’s details.
+Some clinics seek to attract clients by offering extremely discounted prices and they are able to do so by purchasing using cheap, counterfeit products from overseas that may look like the genuine products but in reality, are anything but!
+If ever in doubt – don’t be afraid to ask the Clinic WHAT product they intend to use, where they got it from and check the packaging for authenticity and manufacturer’s details.

 3. Is the Clinic appropriately registered and properly equipped for infection control?

-- If you are having skin penetration procedures at a Beauty Salon where there is no registered Medical Practitioner, this is illegal and you should immediately notify the relevant local council.
+- Having skin penetration procedures at a Beauty Salon where there is no registered Medical Practitioner is unsafe and illegal, and you should immediately notify the relevant local council.
 This then enables random inspections to be conducted to monitor compliance with Infection Control Regulations.

 4. Are you having Cosmetic Surgery?

-There are extra protections in place for anyone who is undergoing Cosmetic Surgery procedures such as: significant Liposuction, Fat Transfer, Facial Implants, Breast Augmentation, Breast Reduction & “Tummy Tuck” to name just some.
+There are extra protections in place for anyone who is undergoing Cosmetic Surgery procedures such as major Liposuction, Facial Implants, Breast Augmentation, Breast Reduction & “Tummy Tuck” to name just some.